binghe/fm-plugin-tools/README.md

     PkgInfo
 ```

-The reason the Linux and Windows folders are inside the Resources folder is due to how Mac bundles are signed by Xcode.
+The reason that Linux and Windows folders are inside the Resources folder is due to how Mac bundles are signed by Xcode.
 Note that plug-ins are now required to be signed by their development environments and the bundle has to be signed after the non-Mac plug-ins are added to it.
 Currently only the Mac can import this bundle format into a container folder directly with the Insert File command.
 Insert from URL can be used on other platforms by creating a properly compressed Mac plug-in bundle via these two commands that come with the macOS:

 ```
   xar -cf MyCoolPlugin.fmplugin.xar MyCoolPlugin.fmplugin